ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Results

 Table \ref{tablet} presents the time consumption for different methods.
 We selected $\sigma=0.5$ as it is the median value among the tested values in the experiments.
 The total time includes the policy search, fine-tuning, and evaluation.
-The Eval time is the time for fine-tuning and evaluation of the quantized smooth classifiers.
-Although \Tool{} consumes more time than other methods, it is a one-time cost, and the previous section showed that it produces {the most robust models.}
+The ``Eval'' time column is the time for fine-tuning and evaluation of the quantized smoothed classifiers.
+Although \Tool{} consumes more time than other methods, it is an offline, one-time cost: the policy search is run once to produce a deployable mixed-precision model, and no search is performed during inference.
+When the model is deployed for extended inference, this cost can be amortized across many inference runs.

+Table \ref{table_time} presents the results of \Tool{} under different time constraints for policy search.
+This information serves as a reference for users aiming to balance time consumption in policy optimization with accuracy and robustness during inference.
+We include HAQ, the strongest baseline method with the highest ACR among all baselines, as a reference.
+HAQ achieves an ACR of 0.518 with a search time of 2.31 hours.
+Notably, although \Tool{}'s performance declines with reduced search time, it consistently outperforms this strongest baseline across all time budgets.
+Even with the most aggressive time constraint of 0.25 hours (approximately 10\% of HAQ's search time), \Tool{} achieves an ACR of 0.521, surpassing HAQ's result.
+This demonstrates \Tool{}'s efficiency in finding high-quality quantization policies even under severe time limitations.